8 Basis of Regulations

 8.2.1 Background to Regulation of PFAS

-The scientific community is rapidly recognizing and evolving its understanding of PFAS in the environment, causing an increased pace of development of guidance values and regulations.
-A PFAS Regulatory Programs Summary has been developed and is available as an Excel file.
+The scientific community is rapidly recognizing and evolving its understanding of PFAS in the environment, causing an increased pace of development of guidance values and regulations. the PFAS Water and Soil Regulatory and Guidance Values Table Excel file has been developed and is available as an Excel file.
 Human health protection is the primary focus of the PFAS regulations, guidance, and advisories developed to date.
 Regulations and guidance have focused on the PFAAs, precursor compounds, and FECAs.
-Like many other emerging contaminants, the regulatory and guidance values for PFOS and PFOA can vary across programs, with differences due to the selection and interpretation of different key toxicity studies, choice of uncertainty factors, and approaches used for animal-to-human extrapolation.
+Like many other emerging contaminants, the regulatory and guidance values for PFAS can vary across programs, with differences due to the selection and interpretation of different key toxicity studies, choice of uncertainty factors, and approaches used for animal-to-human extrapolation.
 The choice of exposure assumptions, including the life stage and the percentage of exposure assumed to come from non-drinking water sources, may also differ.
 Thus, both differences in scientific conclusions and public health policy choices affect the myriad of regulatory and guidance initiatives for PFAS.
-See the tables of the basis for PFOA and PFOS values in the United States on the fact sheets page for the specific differences underlying drinking water or groundwater regulations and advisories for PFOA and PFOS.
+More information is included in Section 8.3.

 In addition to values that specify health-based concentration limits, agencies have used various strategies to limit the use and release of PFAS.
 For example, the USEPA worked with the eight primary U.S. PFAS manufacturers and processors to eliminate PFOA and many PFOA precursors and higher homologues by 2015 (USEPA 2017).
 Additionally, the Organisation for Economic Co-operation and Development OECD (2015) has described various international policies, voluntary initiatives, biomonitoring, and environmental monitoring programs to control PFAS.
 More information regarding the history of these developments is in Section 2.4.